selfsff/GPT4ALL-Free-GPT-API/README.md

 ## Rate Limits
 Restriction for /1v/completions and /1v/chat/completions:

-4 requests per second and 70 requests per minute
+120 requests per minute

 Limit for /1v/image/generations:

-4 requests per second and 55 requests per minute
+100 requests per minute

 These limits are also subject to change